-- (1) For Rapid Re-Housing and joint TH and PH-RRH component projects: - (a) CoC Score.
-Up to 25 points in direct proportion to the score received on the CoC Application - (b) Need for the Project.
-Up to 25 points based on the extent the CoC quantifies the need for the project in its portfolio, the extent of the need, and how the project will fill that gap. - (c) Quality of the Project Applicant.
-Up to 50 points based on previous performance of the applicant in serving survivors of domestic violence, dating violence, or stalking, and their ability to house survivors and meet safety outcomes.
-Additionally, to be eligible, to receive a PH-RRH or Joint TH and PH-RRH project, the CoC must demonstrate that the project will use trauma-informed, victim-centered approaches. - (2) For SSO Project for Coordinated Entry: - (a) CoC Score.
-Up to 50 points in direct proportion to the score received on the CoC Application. - (b) Need for the Project.
-Up to 50 points based on the extent to which CoC demonstrates the need for a coordinated entry system that better meets the needs of survivors of domestic violence, dating violence, or stalking, and how the project will fit this need.
+- (1) For Rapid Re-Housing and Joint TH and PH-RRH component projects: - (a) CoC Score.
+Up to 50 points in direct proportion to the score received on the CoC Application - (b) CoC Collaboration with Victim Service Providers.
+Up to 10 points in direct proportion to the score received on the following rating factors in the CoC application: Section V.B.1.e,, Section V.B.2.c, and Section V.B.3.b. - (c) Need for the Project.
+Up to 10 points based on the extent the CoC quantifies the need for the project in its portfolio, the extent of the need, and how the project will fill that gap. - (d) Quality of the Project Applicant.
+Up to 15 points based on previous performance of the applicant in serving survivors of domestic violence, dating violence, or stalking, and their ability to house survivors and meet safety outcomes. - (e) Demonstration of inclusion of victim-centered practices.
+Up to 8 points based on the quality of the project's plan to address the housing and safety needs of survivors by adopting victim-centered practices (e.g., Housing First, Trauma-Informed Care, Confidentiality) in operating their project.
+Full pints will be awarded to project applicants that can demonstrate they are already adopting victim-centered practices. - (f) Demonstration of plan to include survivors with lived expertise.
+Up to 7 points based on the project's ability to demonstrate its plan to involve survivors in policy and program development throughout the project's operation. - (2) PH-RRH and Joint TH-RRH component projects must follow a housing-first approach. - (3) For SSO Project for Coordinated Entry (SSO-CE): - (a) CoC Score.
+Up to 50 points in direct proportion to the score received on the CoC Application. - (b) CoC Collaboration with Victim Service Providers.
+Up to 10 points in direct proportion to the score received on the following rating factors in the CoC application: Section V.B.1.e, Section V.B.2.c, and Section V.B.3.b. - (c) Need for the Project.
+Up to 25 points based on the extent to which CoC demonstrates the need for a coordinated entry system that better meets the needs of survivors of domestic violence, dating violence, or stalking, and how the project will fit this need.